 Make yourself at home in one of the 673 air-conditioned rooms featuring refrigerators and minibars.
 Wired and wireless Internet access is complimentary, while 32-inch flat-screen televisions with satellite programming provide entertainment.
 Private bathrooms with separate bathtubs and showers feature jetted bathtubs and complimentary toiletries.
 Conveniences include phones, as well as safes and desks.

 Rec, Spa, Premium Amenities

-Be sure to enjoy recreational amenities, including hot springs, a health club, and an indoor pool.
+Enjoy a range of recreational amenities, including hot springs, a health club, and an indoor pool.
 Additional amenities include complimentary wireless Internet access, concierge services, and gift shops/newsstands.
-Guests can catch a ride to nearby destinations on the complimentary area shuttle.
+Getting to nearby attractions is a breeze with the complimentary area shuttle.

 Enjoy a meal at one of the hotel's dining establishments, which include 7 restaurants and a coffee shop/café.
 From your room, you can also access 24-hour room service.
 Relax with a refreshing drink at one of the 3 bars/lounges.

 Business, Other Amenities

 Featured amenities include a 24-hour business center, express check-in, and express check-out.
 Planning an event in Tokyo?
 This hotel has 25285 square feet (2349 square meters) of space consisting of a conference center, conference space, and meeting rooms.
 A roundtrip airport shuttle is provided for a surcharge at scheduled times, and self parking (subject to charges) is available onsite.

 The hotel is located right next to a subway station and we had great views of the Tokyo tower from our room.